verdaux/BookNotes/Impressors 5.md

 - [ ] I trust in your googling abilities
 - [ ] Too familiar to ignore but too different to tolerate.
 - [ ] (pause here for reflection and beard stroking)
+- [ ] Always been a fan of distractions.